 NOTE: All studio courses except ART 101 - Introduction to Art - may be repeated once for credit.
-(The second semester is usually allowed as an art elective.)
-These courses may be repeated indefinitely beyond the second semester for non-transfer credit.
+(The semester is usually allowed as an art elective.
+Courses may be repeated indefinitely beyond the semester for non-transfer credit.)

 Note: \indicates Lab Fees.